 There are very few studies on the long-term side effects of medication in breastfeeding women because the information is difficult to gather, says Ema Ferreira, who is also a teacher at the Université de Montréal.

 However, we know that some drugs can disrupt the production of milk, either by reducing the production or ejection or by increasing it.

-Other adverse reactions may include behavioural problems (lethargy, drowsiness, irritability, constant crying) and eating disorders (insufficient sucking, digestive problems) combined with slower weight gain, skin rash and increase risk of infections.
+Other adverse reactions may include behavioral problems (lethargy, drowsiness, irritability, constant crying) and eating disorders (insufficient sucking, digestive problems) combined with slower weight gain, skin rash and an increased risk of infections.

-The medication cannot be addictive in children except if the mother consumes methadone (a heroin substitute prescribed during withdrawal) during pregnancy: the baby could experience methadone withdrawal.
+The medication cannot be addictive for children except if the mother consumes methadone (a heroin substitute prescribed during withdrawal) during pregnancy: the baby could experience methadone withdrawal.